Popular Types of Potatoes & how to Cook Them

 Potatoes are a root vegetable and member of the nightshade family, their starchy tuber is grown beneath the soil and harvested once mature.

 There are roughly 5,000 different varieties of potato worldwide.
-In Aotearoa we grow about a dozen common varieties together with some local specialties.
-Potatoes are generally classified by their texture which determines their use in the kitchen.
+There are about a dozen common varieties of potato in New Zealand together with some local specialties.
+Potatoes are classified by their texture which determines their use in the kitchen.

 Waxy and smooth potatoes

 Waxy potatoes have a high water, low starch content and hold their shape well when cooked.
-They're ideal for boiling, salads and casseroles.
+Waxy potatoes are ideal for boiling, salads and casseroles.

 Floury and fluffy potatoes

 Floury potatoes have a low water, high starch content and tend to break up when boiled.
-They're perfect for roasting, baking, mashing and fries.
+Floury potatoes are perfect for roasting, baking, mashing and fries (hot chips).

 All purpose potatoes

 All purpose potatoes have a moderate starch content and sit between waxy and floury varieties.
-They can be cooked by most methods.
+All purpose potatoes can be cooked by most methods.

 New season potatoes

-New season potatoes have a high water, low starch content and are great for boiling and eating in salads.
+New season potatoes have a high water, low starch content.
+They have a firm texture so are particularly good for boiling and eating in salads.

 Buying potatoes